 To ensure you get the big picture, we are going to introduce a new metric in Stock Performer called “Reported on” which will tell you the month on which a sale is reported.
 This will allow us to calculate the payout amounts and have a metric which matches the ESP numbers.
 For this, we will be need to reset all of your data in the coming days and ask you to reimport it.

-Our customers pay for our service and we believe we should not simply mirror the basic reporting offered by Getty but instead we should help you get the exact numbers and create accurate and meaningful metrics for you to be successful in your business.
+Our customers pay for our service and many a times, it’s been difficult finding any at all, without the help of good business plan writing services.
+We believe we should not simply mirror the basic reporting offered by Getty but instead we should help you get the exact numbers and create accurate and meaningful metrics for you to be successful in your business.

 Please let us know if you have any questions, we are here to help.